Orientation Health Care & RN

 Fundamentals of Nursing

 Students review the basic concepts of nursing practice through examination of nursing theories, nursing models, and the nursing process.
-A particular emphasis is placed on understanding and applying the Allen Model.
+A particular emphasis is placed on understanding and applying the McGill Model.
 Health promotion is explored and applied to populations and the nursing process.
 Concepts of importance to community health nursing are discussed and related to specific age groups and populations.

 Nursing Care of Clients with Health Alterations